 - No vehicle shall be parked at any time in campus roadways, fire lanes, bus zones, loading zones, or service driveways; or on sidewalks; or in the landscaping except emergency vehicles and designated service vehicles.

 Engine idling is prohibited in no parking zones on campus.
 “Idling,” the running of an engine that supplies the motive power for a vehicle, when not for the purpose of moving the vehicle with the normal flow of traffic on a street or roadway, may create a health risk when near an intake valve.

 - Motorcycles, bicycles, and scooters are for the purpose of these regulations considered to be motor vehicles and are subject to all traffic and parking rules and regulations controlling other motor vehicles.

 - Motorcycles and motorized scooters must be parked in designated areas.

 - Motorcycles and motorized scooters are not permitted at any time on paths, sidewalks, or authorized bicycle or pedestrian areas, or in buildings at any time.

-- Bicycles shall be parked in designated areas only.
+- Bicycles shall be parked in designated areas only and are not permitted in buildings with the exception of those that are brought inside by the owner to be locked in an office.
 Improperly parked bicycles may be impounded and a citation and/or a fine imposed upon the owner.
 Public safety patrol bicycles are exempt.

 - No bicycles or foot-propelled devices shall be operated on campus walkways, corridors, hallways, or in buildings unless their use is required as part of the educational process in an authorized program with the exception of designated emergency or campus operations vehicles.

-No vehicles shall be operated on the campus at a speed in excess of 20 miles per hour or such lower speed as is reasonable and prudent in the circumstances.
+Vehicles shall be operated on the campus at a speed no greater than 20 miles per hour or such lower speed as is reasonable and prudent in the circumstances.